mikerabs/BaseballAnalysisSite/analyses/classify_pitch_types/README.md

 effective_speed - Derived speed based on the the extension of the pitcher's release.

-release_spin - Spin rate of pitch tracked by Statcast.
+release_spin_rate - Spin rate of pitch tracked by Statcast.

 release_extension - Release extension of pitch in feet as tracked by Statcast.